HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Specialist Profile View Implementation.md

 - [ProfileHeader.vue](file://src/components/profile/ProfileHeader.vue#L200-L250)

 ## Conclusion
-The Specialist Profile View implementation provides a robust and flexible solution for displaying specialist profiles within the Maya Platform.
+The Specialist Profile View implementation provides a robust and flexible solution for displaying specialist profiles within the MayaWork.
 The architecture follows modern Vue.js patterns with clear separation of concerns between presentation, state management, and data services.
 The system supports both standalone page views and modal presentations, with responsive design that adapts to different screen sizes.

 Key strengths of the implementation include:
 - Comprehensive state management with Pinia store